omer-b17/Task-Management-System/README.md

 Includes the Task object with it's properties; Title, Description, IsCompleted, ExpectedHours, ActualHours, and Priority.
 And the Info method which displays all the details of a specific task to the user.

 ### Program.cs
-Includes the functions ViewPendingTasks, ViewCompletedTasks, AddTask, MarkAsCompleted.
+Includes the functions ViewPendingTasks, ViewCompletedTasks, AddTask, MarkAsCompleted, and EditTask.
-ViewPendingTask and ViewCompletedTasks also allow the user to edit a specific task if they so wish.